 Las Vegas is a city like no other.
-The cosmopolitan city is like a big playground offering a lot of things to see and do, particularly on the Strip where you’ll find endless restaurants, shops, casinos and adventures on every corner.
-Make the most of your vacation by exploring the must-see attractions in Las Vegas.
+The cosmopolitan city is like a big playground offering a lot of things to see and do, particularly on the Strip, where you’ll find endless restaurants, shops, casinos and adventures on every corner.
+Make the most of your vacation by exploring these must-see attractions in Las Vegas.

 Siegfried & Roy’s Secret Garden and Dolphin Habitat has a special place in Las Vegas history.
-Nestled inside The Mirage on the Las Vegas Strip, the sanctuary has attracted millions of visitors in its 27-year history.
-Founded by the famous magician duo Siegfried and Roy, the habitat is home to dolphins, white tigers, panthers and lions, and for an additional cost, guests can paint, swim or practice yoga with the animals.
+Nestled inside the Mirage on the Las Vegas Strip, the sanctuary has attracted millions of visitors in its 31-year history.
+Founded by the famous magician duo Siegfried and Roy, the habitat is home to dolphins, white tigers, panthers and lions, and, for an additional cost, guests can paint, swim or practice yoga with the animals.

 Fremont Street is the second-most-popular street in Las Vegas, behind the Las Vegas Strip.
-Home to some of the older hotels and casinos in Sin City, Fremont Street is also famous for the giant canopy that stretches approximately 1,500 feet (450 meters) over the boulevard.
+Home to some of the older hotels and casinos in Sin City, Fremont Street is also famous for the giant canopy that stretches approximately 1,500ft (450m) over the boulevard.
 A cast of street performers, vendors, artists and musicians line the sidewalks of Fremont Street every night, adding an eccentricity to the city you won’t find on the Strip.

-The High Roller has become one of the most recognizable figures in the Las Vegas skyline since opening in March 2016.
-Engineered by the same company that constructed the Singapore Flyer, the observation wheel reaches a height of 550 feet (168 meters) giving visitors an unencumbered, bird’s-eye view of the city.
+The High Roller has become one of the most recognizable figures in the Las Vegas skyline since its opening in March 2016.
+Engineered by the same company that constructed the Singapore Flyer, the observation wheel reaches a height of 550ft (168m) giving visitors an unencumbered, bird’s-eye view of the city.
 Visitors looking to make the most of their experience can do more than just ride the Ferris wheel; for additional costs, the High Roller offers yoga classes, private parties and weddings.

 The Pinball Hall of Fame is just one of the many offbeat museums visitors will find in Las Vegas.
 Located just minutes away from the Strip, the museum pays tribute to the classic arcade game and houses over 100 pinball machines from the 1940s up to 2009.
 Stop by the museum for a fun night.
-Entrance to the museum is free.
+The entrance is free.

 While the Strip made Las Vegas famous, Hoover Dam made the city sustainable.
 Constructed during the Great Depression, the engineering wonder provided desperately needed work to thousands of workers.
-Visitors can tour both the dam and the power plant through different tours that are available at different prices.
-The visually striking dam is also extremely functional, providing power to Nevada, Arizona and California through its arched structure.
+Visitors can discover both the dam and the power plant through different available tours.
+The visually striking dam is also functional, providing power to Nevada, Arizona and California through its arched structure.

 Lee Canyon is one of the more picturesque places to visit in Mount Charleston.
 An hour outside of Las Vegas, the ski resort offers skiing and snowboarding in the winter and hiking in the summer.
 Due to its scenic appearance, the area is also popular among couples for weddings in the spring and summer months.